Did “All Too Well (Taylor’s Version)” maim you, too?

 Sound familiar?
 Many of us have been guilty of blasting a song a million times.
-But we’re not masochists -- at least according to science.
+But we’re not masochists ― at least according to science.
 Music has a notoriously powerful influence on our emotions.

 Sad music makes us feel calm.

 There’s a reason we always turn to sappy ballads when we’re feeling low.
 A 2014 study published in the journal PLOS One found that listening to blue tunes actually creates positive feelings ― like peacefulness ― in the listener.
 The researchers discovered that those who listened to the sad music also experienced more empathy because they felt connected to the sadness of the music’s artist but experienced no “real life implications” of the sad event.
 This may also explain why we gravitate toward downer music after a breakup.

-It makes us cry -- and that can feel therapeutic.
+It makes us cry ― and that can feel therapeutic.

-Our brains develop an attachment to it.
+Our brains develop an attachment to certain songs.

-“Musical repetition gets us mentally imagining or singing through the bit we expect to come next,” Elizabeth Margulis, author of the recent book On Repeat: How Music Plays the Mind, told Mic.
-"A sense of shared subjectivity with the music can arise.
+“Musical repetition gets us mentally imagining or singing through the bit we expect to come next,” Elizabeth Margulis, author of the book ”On Repeat: How Music Plays the Mind,” told Mic in 2014.
+“A sense of shared subjectivity with the music can arise.
 In descriptions of their most intense experiences of music, people often talk about a sense that the boundary between the music and themselves has dissolved.”